sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/01-basic-knowledge-exercise.md

 ### Question 1

-What is a Programming Language?
+What is a programming language?

 ### Question 2

-Write about Machine Language?
+What is a machine language?

 ### Question 3